The Morning Show (American TV series): Home media

-Blu-ray and DVD sets of Seasons 1 and 2 will be released on November 11, 2025 by Fifth Season.
+Blu-ray and DVD sets of Seasons 1 and 2 was released on November 11, 2025 by Fifth Season.
+Season 3 is set to be released on DVD on October 20, 2026.

 Critical response

 On Rotten Tomatoes it received an overall score of 68%, and an overall score of 61 on Metacritic.

 For the first season of The Morning Show, the review aggregation website Rotten Tomatoes reported a 61% approval rating, based on 106 reviews, with an average rating of 5.9/10.
 The website's critical consensus reads, "Flashy, but somewhat frivolous, The Morning Show often feels more like a vanity project than the hard-hitting drama it aspires to be—but there is pleasure to be had in watching Jennifer Aniston and Reese Witherspoon give it their all."
 Metacritic, which uses a weighted average, assigned a score of 61 out of 100 based on reviews from 37 critics, indicating "generally favorable reviews".

 The second season of the series received a 67% from Rotten Tomatoes based on 51 reviews.
 The website's critical consensus reads, "The Morning Shows second season has a slew of stupendous performances—but too many characters attempting to address too many hot-button issues makes it hard to know what any of them are actually trying to say."
 At Metacritic, the website gave the second season a 60 out of 100, based on 25 reviews.

 The third season of the series received a 75% from Rotten Tomatoes based on 93 reviews.
 The website's critical consensus reads, "Leaning into its soapier elements while bolstering an already star-studded cast with some welcome additions, The Morning Show upgrades from a shaky prestige program into an addictive guilty pleasure."
 At Metacritic, the website gave the third season a 65 out of 100, based on 30 reviews.

-The fourth season of the series received a score of 71% from Rotten Tomatoes based on 34 reviews.
+The fourth season of the series received a score of 72% from Rotten Tomatoes based on 36 reviews.
 The website's critical consensus reads, "Shaking up its ensemble yet again while staying consistent in its tonal unevenness, The Morning Show's fourth season ought to satisfy viewers who consider excess to be a virtue."
 At Metacritic, the website gave the fourth season a 55 out of 100, based on 15 reviews.

 Richard Roeper of the Chicago Sun-Times gave a positive review and wrote: "The Morning Show doesn't have the cinematic gravitas of the Showtime series The Loudest Voice or the Aaron Sorkin poetry of HBO's The Newsroom.
 It's more along the lines of the solid but underachieving Sports Night TV series from the late 1990s."